temporalio/temporal/docs/architecture/workflow-update.md

 > #### TODO
 > This might be possible in the future when "Durable Admitted" Update is implemented.

-Accepted (but not Completed) Updates remain in this state after the Workflow is completed; since they are already written to the event history.
-It is the Workflow's responsibility to complete them.
-This behavior is similar to Activities which can also still be completed after the Workflow was completed already (the result will be ignored).
+There are two Workflow completion scenarios:
+- final completion, when no new run is created (e.g., with `COMPLETE_WORKFLOW_EXECUTION` command),
+- continued completion, when new run is created (e.g., `CONTINUE_AS_NEW_WORKFLOW_EXECUTION` command).

-When the Workflow completes, all in-flight Updates are aborted: admitted Updates get `ErrWorkflowCompleted` error on both `accepted` and `completed` futures, and accepted Updates get the same error on the `completed` future only.
+When the Workflow performs a final completion, all in-flight Updates are aborted: admitted Updates get `ErrWorkflowCompleted` error on both `accepted` and `completed` futures, and accepted Updates get the same error on the `completed` future only.
+It is the Workflow's responsibility to complete accepted Updates.
+This behavior is similar to Activities which also can be left abandoned after the Workflow is completed.

+When a Workflow completion command creates a new run, accepted Updates are aborted in the same way: with the `ErrWorkflowCompleted` error on the `completed` future.
+Admitted Updates, though, are aborted with the retryable `ErrWorkflowClosing` error.
+The SDK client retries this error and new attempt should land on the new run.
+Because Updates received while the Workflow Task was running haven't been seen by the Workflow yet can be safely retried on the new run.
+It also provides a better experience for API callers since they will not notice that the Workflow started a new run.

+Aborted accepted (but not completed) Updates remain in the `Aborted` state in the registry even after the Update registry is reconstructed from the history.

-Update results are still available after the Workflow completed.
+Update results are available after the Workflow is completed.
 They can be accessed using the `PollWorkflowExecutionUpdate` API.
 Note that the `UpdateWorkflowExecution` API will return the result, too.
 This provides a consistent experience for API caller: no matter at what stage the Workflow is, the API caller will always get the `ErrWorkflowCompleted` error, when the Update wasn't processed by the Workflow, or the Update outcome when it was.

 > #### NOTE
-> There is one special case of Workflow completion: `ContinueAsNew`.
-If the Workflow receives
-> an Update Response message *and* a `ContinueAsNew` command on the same Workflow Task, then there
+> If a Workflow receives an Update Response message *and* completion command which creates
+> a new run (e.g. `CONTINUE_AS_NEW_WORKFLOW_EXECUTION`) on the same Workflow Task, then there
 > is a chance that the Update will be delivered to *both* runs - the old and the new.
 >
 > In one scenario the history node dies *after* the mutable state is persisted, but *before* the